pypa/packaging.python.org/source/projects.rst

 A package in the Python Standard Library (starting with Python 3.3) that includes the ``pyvenv`` tool for creating :term:`Virtual Environments <Virtual Environment>`.
-For more information, see the tutorial section on :ref:`Creating and using Virtual Environments`.
+For more information, see the section on :ref:`Creating and using Virtual Environments`.

 ----